Student Spotlight: Geunho Song

 “I still think about the first conversation I had with Jane Ostergaard, coordinator of the Architecture program, in the summer of 2008,” he said.
 “I remember the conversation had me imagine my architectural career beyond COD and more.
 From that conversation, I basically knew where I was going to end up if I went through this program the right way.”

-Song not only finished the program, earning his Associate in Applied Science in Pre-Architecture in 2010, but he transferred to the University of Illinois at Urbana-Champaign and earned his bachelor's degree in Architectural Studies in May 2012.
-He currently is a candidate for a master's degree, which he plans to complete in 2014.
+Song not only finished the program, earning his Associate in Applied Science in Pre-Architecture, but he transferred to the University of Illinois at Urbana-Champaign and earned his bachelor’s degree in Architectural Studies.
+He then completed his Master of Architecture degree and currently is working for an architectural firm in Chicago.

 “The author who selected my drawings found something that could help him to communicate his ideas, so I’m happy to be included,” he said.
 “I really feel lucky to be picked and am honored to know that my drawings help others to learn.
 It gives me the confidence in studying architecture and in being a leader.”